 I’ll never give up on my favorite cauliflower recipes, but I’m going to take a moment….or 2…with this Raw Cauliflower Salad Recipe …the feel good factor is addictive!

-Why you will love this cauliflower salad
+Why this is the BEST cauliflower salad

 - Super easy to make….I bet you can do it in 10 minutes.